circt/circt-tests/README.md

   Contains useful scripts to update only the necessary submodules, among other things.
 - **verilog**: Tests for the Verilog frontend of CIRCT.

+The following temporary directories are created while running builds and tests:

+- **build**: Build artifacts such as compiled cores.
+- **results**: Test results that should be archived and tracked.
+  These can be statistics about failing tests, diagnostics, or performance numbers.
+  CI will push the contents of this directory to the `results` branch.

 ## Cores

 ### Snitch